 Joining us across the equator are Arctic terns and long-tailed skuas flying their northbound spring migration.

-We will disembark in the town of Praia, on Cape Verde’s Santiago Island, at 9:00 hours*.
-If you are flying out on the night of April 25/April 26, we offer an additional tour in and around Praia.
+We arrive in the town of Praia on Cape Verde’s Santiago Island, disembarking later that day at 18:00 hours.
+Though no lunch will be served, you are free to stay on board or store your luggage until disembarkation.
+If you have the time, we offer an additional tour in and around Praia.
 Here you can visit the historic Cidade Velha and its massive hillside fortress, built to defend against English raiders.
 Other sights include the oldest Christian church in the tropics as well as the slave whipping post in the main square.
 You can also simply explore the streets of Praia, enjoying the folk music spilling out of tavern windows.

 All itineraries are for guidance only.
 Programs may vary depending on ice, weather, and wildlife conditions.
 Landings are subject to site availabilities, permissions, and environmental concerns per IAATO regulations.
 Official sailing plans and landing slots are scheduled with IAATO prior to the start of the season, but the expedition leader determines the final plan.
 Flexibility is paramount for expedition cruises.
 The average cruising speed for our vessel is 10.5 knots.